rynmgdlno/rpn-calc/README.md

 ### Implementation
 Node's native `process` is used for receiving command line input via `stdin`.
-Input is then passed to `app()` which further passes it to 4 further functions:
+Input is then passed to `app()` which further passes it to 4 functions:
 `handleFlags()`, which as you guessed handles the displaying/execution of command line flags, `parse()` which sanitizes and tokenizes the input, `evaluate()` which handles the stack and calculations, and `formatOutput()`, which makes it look a little nicer.
 Given the linear nature of RPN expressions a stack (array) is used to store operands.
 When an operator is parsed, the last two values on the stack are evaluated.

 ## Issues Encountered
 I made two (related) mistakes; using ES6 Modules and waiting until the end to incorporate testing.
-I learned a decent amount of testing frameworks/libraries do not play nicely with Typescript when using modules, to the point that implementing a working solution would require more time than available (or rewriting for commonjs).
+I learned a decent amount of testing frameworks/libraries do not play nicely with Typescript when using modules, to the point that implementing a working solution would require complex custom configs, using Webpack, or rewriting for commonjs, all which would require more time than I had, but this lead learning some new things which I consider a net +.

 As such I've implemented
-a simple (and unfinished) basic testing "suite", more so to see how it would be done and show how it is quite simple (though of course this would need to be more fleshed out for complete coverage).
-I can't take any credit for it as I found a great article by Lachlan Miller (from the Cypress team).
-But given this I may flesh out a complete DIY minimal testing suite for my own projects.
-The frameworks that I tried were:
-Jest, Jasmine, and Mocha, and all had similar complaints about ES Modules.
+a simple (and unfinished) basic testing "suite", more so to see how it would be done and show how it is quite simple to implement
+(though of course this would need to be much more fleshed out for complete coverage).
+I can't take any credit for it as I found a great article by Lachlan Miller (from the Cypress team), but given this I may flesh out a complete DIY minimal testing suite for my own projects.
+The frameworks that I tried before this were: Jest, Jasmine, and Mocha, and all had similar complaints about ES Modules.

 **Lessons Learned:** Always incorporate testing from the beginning!

 ## References / Citations
-As mentioned before I found some great information about building a "DIY" testing suite from a great article:
+As mentioned before I found some great information about building a "DIY" testing suite from this article:

 [A Simple JavaScript test framework from scratch - Lachlan Miller](https://codeburst.io/a-simple-javascript-test-framework-from-scratch-89d6e7d22e74)

-Any Information I needed regarding RPN came from [Wikipedia](https://en.wikipedia.org/wiki/Reverse_Polish_notation)
+Any Information I needed regarding RPN came from [Wikipedia - Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation)

 And of course the docs for [Typescript](https://www.typescriptlang.org) and [Node](https://nodejs.org/en/docs/) for the odd lookup.